-School closures and other measures taken over the last few weeks are greatly impacting students, their parents and caregivers, and educators.
-It can feel overwhelming, but we are resilient.
-Social and emotional learning (SEL) can help us navigate and overcome the stress, anxiety, and disruption to our normal routines.
+As we reflect on the past couple of years, and all the challenges we have faced, one thing is clear — students, their parents and caregivers, and educators are resilient.
+We have relied on social and emotional learning (SEL) to help us navigate and overcome stress, anxiety, and disruption to our normal routines.

-As an educator, you are in a unique position to provide stability and support to your students and their families in this uncertain time.
+As an educator, you are in a unique position to provide stability and support to your students and their families.
 But in order to do that, you must first take care of your own social-emotional well-being.

-Here are a few ways you to take care of your social-emotional well-being so that you’re better able to support others.
+Here are a few ways you to take care of your social and emotional well-being so that you’re better able to support others.

 - Lean on family, friends, and coworkers.
 Talking about your experiences, fears and frustrations can relieve stress.
 Just be careful to not let it spiral and cause more anxiety.
 Focus conversations on sharing ideas to support each other and your students while you’re not able to be face-to-face.